US grocery market, mapped

 Do not buy this if any of the following are true.

 You only sell at the Walmart Bentonville or Kroger Cincinnati tier.
-If your motion is one annual contract with the public top 5, you do not need a long-tail map of 40,000 supermarkets.
+If your motion is one annual contract with the public top 5, you do not need a long-tail map of the supermarket universe.
 You need two procurement contacts and a strong relationship manager.
 Save your budget.

 You sell to grocery shoppers, not operators.
 Consumer panel data, loyalty-card analytics, and shopper-marketing tools want a different set, the household-level consumption database, not B2B operator contacts.